Contact Us for a Free Consultation (213) 542-0979

 Keeping Emotions Out of Solving Criminal Defense Problems

-Whether the case is a good case or a bad case against you, you've got to act with a mind that is even-keel and your decisions need to be based on the facts of the case and the advice of your attorney versus your own emotional reaction to whatever is going on.
+Whether the case is a good case or a bad case against you, you've got to act with a mind that is even-keel, and your decisions need to be based on the facts of the case and the advice of your attorney versus your emotional reaction to whatever is going on.

 Common Sense Dictated by Evidence

-Once we break everything down, step-by-step, we ask ourselves:
+Once we break everything down, step by step, we ask ourselves:

 • what is the best possible resolution we can get in this case?